rosechou/ultimate/trunk/source/WebBackend/README.md

 After a successful build, goto `trunk/source/BA_WebBackend`.
 The artifacts to run and configure the application are in `./target/products`, as well as a copy of this README.md.

 There are two main artifacts.
 The WebBackend (described by this README) and the front-end (in the folder WebsiteStatic).
+* **WebsiteStatic** is a standalone frontend supposed to be served by a webserver (e.g. Apache or Nginx).
+It is plain copy of the `trunk/source/WebsiteStatic` folder.
+See [trunk/source/WebsiteStatic/README.md](../WebsiteStatic/README.md) for documantation.
+* **WebBackend** contains the Backend (this project).
+It runs the ultimate framework and listens to incoming API calls from the frontend.

 # Running the Ultimate web-service together with the front-end